 If the output is low (Busy), the device is actively erasing or programming.
-If the output is high (Ready), the device is ready to read array data, or is in the standby mode.
+(This includes programming in the Erase Suspend mode.)
+If the output is high (Ready), the device is ready to read array data (including during the Erase Suspend mode), or is in the standby mode.

-Table 7 shows the outputs for RY/BY# during write operation.
+Table 8 shows the outputs for RY/BY# during write operation.